5 Impactful Sales Enablement Technology Solutions For 2021

 Food for Thought…MarTech versus Sales Tech

-Are sales enablement and content management solutions martech (marketing technology) or sales tech?
+Are content management and sales enablement solutions martech (marketing technology) or sales tech?
 Or both?

 It really depends.
 It’s as much about who bought the solution as who is using it.
 Obviously, marketing is going to create a large percentage of content, but who will actively build, moderate, and curate that content?
 What often gets lost is leveraging sales enablement content management capabilities for internally facing content, such as competitive data, how-tos, processes, and more.
 Much of that is not as visible to marketing.